goop

 #7 Lovehoney Happy Rabbit Vibrating Cock Ring

 If you’re into sex toys, you have probably already tried one of the rings on the market.
 However, there is nothing like this little rabbit.
-It will add stimulation during sex with your partner and because of the base of the vibrating part, it brings incredible clitoris stimulation.
+It will add stimulation during sex with your partner.
+And because of the base of the vibrating part, it brings incredible clitoris stimulation.

 With its bunny ears, this sex toy definitely has some charm you’ll need to explore further.
-What’s interesting to most couples is that this ring can be used with a remote, so the partner who is wearing it can control the buzz of the ring.
+What’s interesting to most couples is that this ring can be used with a remote.
+So the partner who is wearing it can control the buzz of the ring.

 Check Out All Our Additional Sex Therapy Video